github/training-kit/_includes/activity/intro-to-github/05-create-a-pull-request.md

-# Activity: Creating a Pull Request
+Now that you have created a file, you will create a Pull Request to show your proposed changes to others who are completing this project:

 1. Navigate to the <a href="https://github.com/githubschool/open-enrollment-classes-introduction-to-github/pulls" target="_blank">Pull Requests tab</a>.
 2. Click `New Pull Request`.